ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 ~~~
 {: .python}

-To process trajectory in parallel we need to create a python script file rmsd.py instead of entering commands in the notebook.
-This script when executed with srun will use all available MPI tasks.
+To process trajectory in parallel we need to create a Python script file `rmsd.py` instead of entering commands in the notebook.
+This script when executed with `srun` will use all available MPI tasks.
 Each task will process its share of frames and send the result to the master task.
-The master task will "pickle" the computed rmsd data and save it as a python object.
+The master task will "pickle" the computed rmsd data and save it as a Python object.

-To create the python script directly from the notebook we will use Jupyter magic command %%file.
+To create the Python script directly from the notebook we will use Jupyter magic command %%file.

 ~~~
 %%file rmsd.py